 The brief

-Knitted Home came to us in 2024 wanting to move on from WordPress.
+Knitted Home came to me in 2024 wanting to move on from WordPress.
 Updates were becoming a recurring problem, security warnings were unsettling, and the discount tools weren’t flexible enough for how they wanted to run promotions.
 The move to Shopify was also an opportunity to start fresh with a proper redesign.

 The context